The 13 Best Small Breed Dog Foods in 2023

 Which dog food has the smallest kibble?

 Most dog foods designed for small breed dogs have small kibbles.
-Alpha dog foods offer smaller kibbles for puppy small breeds and senior dogs missing teeth.
+All the best dog food options we’ve reviewed in this guide offer smaller kibbles so your dog can easily chew.

-It’s natural for us to want to offer the foods we like to our dogs, but food meant for us is often not good for our dogs and feeding it to them can have dire consequences.
+It’s natural for us to want to offer the foods we like to our dogs, but food designed for humans is often not good for our dogs, and feeding it to them can have dire consequences.
 The following are just a few of the foods that we should avoid giving them:

 • Chocolate